Data Protection at Chubb

 i) Personal location identified via location services;

-k) Other specific personal data as prescribed by law that requires special protection.
+j) Other specific personal data as prescribed by law that requires special protection.

 Prospective Policyholders, Insured persons, Beneficiaries and related parties.
 In order to underwrite and administer insurance policies, we collect information about the prospective policyholders, insured persons, beneficiaries and related parties.
 This may include information about previous quotes obtained, background and contact information on the prospective policyholder, insured, beneficiaries and matters in relation to the assessment of risk and management of insurance policies.
 The level and type of personal data we collect and use varies depending on the type of policy that is applied for or held and may include information on other individuals who need to be considered as part of the policy.
 In some instances, it is necessary for us to collect and use Sensitive Personal Data, such as information about health condition or medical records.
+We are required to establish a legal exemption to use your Personal Data - see Section 5 for further details.

-Visitors.
-We may collect your contact details if you visit our website (including application and social media platforms), register for a newsletter, or attend one of our events.
+Website Visitors.
+We may collect your contact details if you visit our website (including application and social media platforms), register for a newsletter or attend one of our events.
 If we collect personally identifiable information through our website, we will make it clear when we collect personal information and will explain what we intend to do with it.

 3. When do we collect your personal data?